Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 ## 5.**Removing the Patcher Package**
-After you are done upgrading your project, you can remove the MLAPI Patcher package from your project in the package manager as it is no longer needed.
+After you are done upgrading your project, you can remove the MLAPI Patcher package from your project in the Unity Package Manager as it is no longer needed.